bitcoinops/bitcoinops.github.io/_topics/en/replace-by-fee.md

   - title: "Analysis of how cluster mempool would've affected RBF in 2023"
     url: /en/newsletters/2024/04/17/#rbf-differences-were-negligible

+  - title: "Question about the size of transactions that opt-in to RBF, opt-out of RBF, and replacements"
+    url: /en/newsletters/2024/04/24/#are-replacement-transactions-larger-in-size-than-their-predecessors-and-than-non-rbf-transactions

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Transaction pinning